r07942156/AMMAI/week3/ArcFace: Additive Angular Margin Loss for Deep Face Recognition.md

 Sphereface [18] introduced the important idea of angular margin, their loss function required a series of approximations in order to be computed, which resulted in an unstable training of the network

+The proposed ArcFace has a constant linear angular margin throughout the whole interval.
+By contrast, SphereFace and CosFace only have a nonlinear angular margin.